 Bri is a feminist, tinkerer, musician, and full stack software developer.
-She holds an M.S. in Atmospheric Science from the University of Washington and is a graduate of Ada Developers Academy.
-After Ada, Bri joined Seattle-based EnergySavvy and spent her time there building software for utility companies and their customers.
-She has experience with a wide range of technologies including web applications, data pipelines, and numerical weather prediction.
-She loves building things for people that have a positive impact on the world.
-When she’s not working you can find her riding her bicycle or playing her guitar.
+Bri holds an M.S. in Atmospheric Science from the University of Washington and is a graduate of Ada Developers Academy.
+After Ada, Bri joined Seattle-based EnergySavvy and spent time there building software for utility companies and their customers.
+Bri has experience with a wide range of technologies including web applications, data pipelines, and numerical weather prediction.
+Bri loves building things for people that have a positive impact on the world.
+When Bri is not working you can find them riding their bicycle or playing their guitar.

 Blake is a data scientist with a strong drive to build products that help people reduce their climate impacts.
 He was the lead data scientist at EnergySavvy where he blended his love of data science with pipeline engineering and software development skills.
 Blake has a PhD in Chemical Engineering from the University of Washington and a BS in Chemical and Biomolecular Engineering from Johns Hopkins University.

-Brian is a PhD candidate in the Department of Chemical Engineering at the University of Washington.
-His research focuses on spatiotemporally resolving reaction and transport processes in solid oxide fuel cell materials by developing new scanning probe microscopy techniques.
+Brian is a PhD from the Department of Chemical Engineering at the University of Washington.
+His research focused on spatiotemporally resolving reaction and transport processes in solid oxide fuel cell materials by developing new scanning probe microscopy techniques.
 He also has experience modeling electrochemical systems and developing software impedance analysis.
 Brian has a B.S. in Chemical Engineering from the University of Arizona.

-Jon Witt is a Ph.D Candidate in Chemical Engineering at the University of Washington.
-He currently researches electrolysis of carbon dioxide and water on solid oxide electrolysis cells, with the goal of aiding the development of alternative fuels made from renewable energy.
+Jon Witt is a Ph.D in Chemical Engineering from the University of Washington.
+He researched electrolysis of carbon dioxide and water on solid oxide electrolysis cells, with the goal of aiding the development of alternative fuels made from renewable energy.
 Jon also holds a B.S. in Chemical Engineering from Lehigh University.